ghotifish/sausage/README.md

 # sausage
-Semi-Adaptable User Suite for Advanced Generation of Experiments (SAUSAGE): Methods to support the running of batch experiments in Python.
+Semi-Adaptable User Suite for Advanced Generation of Experiments (SAUSAGE)

+Methods to support the running of batch experiments in Python.